Sphincter of Oddi dysfunction

 Your doctor may want to take a close look at the sphincter of Oddi to see if it is functioning normally.
 This is done by placing a small plastic tube into the pancreas duct or bile duct near the sphincter of Oddi to measure how well it is contracting and expanding.
 Patients are placed under sedation for this procedure, which is called sphincter of Oddi manometry.

-In patients where the pain is not too severe, especially in hard-to-diagnose category III patients, medical treatment is usually the first course of action.
-Some patients can get relief by using pain medications or drugs that prevent the sphincter of Oddi from having spasms.
+In patients in whom the pain is not too severe, especially in hard-to-diagnose category III patients, medical treatment is usually the first course of action.
+Some patients can get relief by using pain medications that prevent the sphincter of Oddi from having spasms.

 During this procedure, the surgeon will also make sure that there aren't any stones in the gall bladder (if it hasn't already been removed) or in the bile ducts.

-In most cases, sphincterotomy can achieve good relief of the pain and other symptoms of sphincter of Oddi dysfunction.
+In most cases, sphincterotomy can bring about good relief of the pain and other symptoms of sphincter of Oddi dysfunction.
 However, this procedure is usually tried only after medical treatment has failed.
 Sphincterotomy is a difficult procedure that has a fairly high risk of complications.
-About 5% to 15% of patients experience complications such as mild inflammation of the pancreas, but in some cases the complications are severe and can require a long stay in the hospital.
+About 5% to 15% of patients have complications such as mild inflammation of the pancreas, but in some cases the complications are severe and can require a long stay in the hospital.

 © Copyright 1995-2016 The Cleveland Clinic Foundation.
 All rights reserved.